New York City to Washington, D.C.

 Climate Riders will depart from Brooklyn's spectacular urban landscape, riding en masse through New York City.

 A ferry awaits to transport our group across New York Harbor to Atlantic Highlands, NJ.
 After disembarking, we'll enjoy a tasty picnic, before hopping on our bikes and pedaling into rural countryside of the Garden State.
 Quiet roads weave past small farms on the way to tonight’s destination, Princeton, NJ, home to Princeton University.
-In the evening, we'll gather in a ivy-covered McCosh hall on the Princeton campus to hear from some of our expert speakers.
+In the evening, we'll gather to hear from some of our expert speakers.

 Today brings more rural farming country, small towns, and historic landmarks.
-We depart from Princeton and continue along quiet, winding roads until we reach the Delaware River, the boundary between New Jersey and Pennsylvania.
-Our last stop before crossing the river is the charming town of Lambertville.
-Antique shops, restaurants, and art galleries line the avenues, and riverside cafes dot the river's edge.
-After crossing the river, we enter Lambertville’s sister city on the Pennsylvania side, New Hope.
+We depart from Princeton and continue along quiet, winding roads until we reach the Delaware River and cross at the famous Washington's Crossing, the boundary between New Jersey and Pennsylvania.
 Soon we are pedaling along Pennsylvania’s quiet roads to Doylestown, where we will have a chance to try one of the local restaurants.
 We'll join the Schuylkill River bike path and pedal near Valley Forge, then on through Phoenixville, to our overnight stop at a local summer camp.